Municipal trials on employment

 - asks the jobseeker for a clarification if necessary and submits it to the TE Office, and

 - informs the payer of the unemployment benefit of clarifying the matter.
 The payer will consider whether the payment of the benefit should be suspended for the time that the matter is being processed to avoid overpayment.

-A TE Office may transfer a person to be a customer at another TE Office or a municipality in the pilot area that is not their municipality of residence if:
+A TE Office may transfer a person in a pilot area municipality to be a customer at another TE Office or a pilot area municipality that is not their municipality of residence if:

 - the customer requests it,

 - the transfer is necessary to safeguard the customer's linguistic rights, to avoid an inappropriate customer relationship from the customer's perspective, or for a justified reason related to the customer's safety; and

 - the transfer does not jeopardise the customer's ability to receive the services that they need.

 The customer in the pilot area municipality must submit a request for transfer to the TE Office determined by their municipality of residence or place of residence.

 When a TE Office transfers a person to a customer at a municipality other than their own, it needs approval for the transfer from the municipality to which the customer requests the transfer.